Chris Barbosa

-Chris Barbosa is an American record producer from New York.
+Chris Barbosa (October 22, 1961 – October 18, 2024) was an American freestyle music producer from New York.

-Early career

-In 1981, the Bronx- Puerto Rican born Barbosa was a reporting DJ on New York's WKTU.
-This process entailed the radio station calling up select club and mobile DJs, who would then report to the radio station, these reports would determine which records were added to the station's playlist.
-Other DJs who participated in this process included Ralph Rivera Jr, Nelson Cruz, Frank Forti Jr and Vin Rivera. (from New York City Mixologists Disco Spinners), whose variety show had a part in Twister's huge success.
+Career

+1980s and 1990s

+In 1983, Bronx-born Barbosa served as a reporting DJ for New York's WKTU.
+In this role, the radio station would contact select club and Mobile DJs (The NYC Mixologist Disco Spinners: Ralph Rivera, Nelson Cruz and Frank Forti Jr) which included Barbosa to report on popular records, which would then influence the station's playlist.

-In 1983, an executive from Emergency Records named Sergio Cossa signed Barbosa to do production work with the record label.
-Some of Barbosa's musical influences were Arthur Baker and John Robie, the duo that invented electro funk with their production of Afrika Bambaataa's "Planet Rock".
+Also in 1983, an executive from Emergency Records named Sergio Cossa signed Barbosa to do production work with the record label.
+Some of Barbosa's musical influences were Arthur Baker and John Robie, the duo that invented electro-funk with their production of Afrika Bambaataa's "Planet Rock".
 Later that year, he teamed up with Mark Liggett to produce a vocal version of "Fire and Ice", the instrumental track of "Let the Music Play".
 They used a young contemporary R&B background vocalist named Shannon Brenda Greene, later changing her name to simply Shannon.
 This track was produced differently from the rest of the electro-funk records.
 It had a more Latin American-based rhythm with a heavy syncopated drum sound than the records produced by Baker and Robie.
 This style of electro funk was defined as "freestyle music" because of the way it was produced and mixed.
-Barbosa is widely credited as the genre's founder.

 In September 1983, the 12-inch single of the song was released.
-After the initial success of the song, Shannon went on to record a full-length album of the same name.
-This Grammy nominated single was frequently played on radio stations nationwide.
-Her album was released in February 1984, giving us another hit Give Me Tonight making it the first freestyle album in dance music history, eventually being certified gold (selling over 500,000 copies at the time).
-Both the 12-inch and 7-inch singles were also certified gold.
+Following the song's initial success, Shannon recorded a full-length album of the same name.
+The Grammy-nominated single received significant airplay on radio stations across the country.
+The album, released in February 1984, included another hit, "Give Me Tonight" and became the first freestyle album in dance music history.
+It was eventually certified gold, having sold over 500,000 copies.
+Both the 12-inch and 7-inch singles also achieved gold certification.

 In 1984, Barbosa and Liggett sought out other session singers to lay down tracks on more freestyle songs.
-These artists included Nolan Thomas - "Yo Little Brother", Jay Novelle - "If This Ain't Love" and Xena- "On The Upside".
+These artists included Nolan Thomas on "Yo Little Brother" and Xena on the song "On the Upside".
 Barbosa also played keyboards, programmed sequencers and produced Robin Gibb's album, Secret Agent.